 Local Skill Development from China’s Engagement in Africa: Comparative Evidence from the Construction Sector in Ghana

 This paper by David G. Landry explores whether various institutional indicators among African countries impact their development finance from China and Western countries differently.
 This research is the first to explicitly compare the determinants of the value of Chinese and Western development finance received by other countries.
-These papers find that bilateral trade relations and UN voting alignment have a stronger impact on China’s development finance than that of Western countries.
-They also find that institutional quality plays a much stronger role in predicting Western development finance than that of China, as China appears to disregard institutional quality in its allocation of development finance.
+It finds that bilateral trade relations and UN voting alignment have a stronger impact on China’s development finance than that of Western countries.
+The research also finds that institutional quality plays a much stronger role in predicting Western development finance than that of China, as China appears to disregard institutional quality in its allocation of development finance.

 By: Hang Zhou (Policy Brief 28/2018)

 Trilateral development cooperation is believed to reflect aid’s changing geographies while helping to forge new, more equitable partnerships.
 Chinese engagement in trilateral development cooperations has so far received limited attention, and this paper by Hang Zhou seeks to fill the gap.
 By drawing on field research from one of China’s first trilateral projects with traditional donors in Africa—a Ugandan cassava project co-initiated with Britain—this paper details key coordination challenges from the project implementation phase.
 More importantly, it also critically examines two often-claimed “advantages" of trilateral development cooperation: its contribution to more horizontal development partnerships and its role in providing recipient countries with more suitable technical assistance.

 Work, Employment, and Training through Africa-China Cooperation Zones: Evidence from the Eastern Industrial Zone in Ethiopia